Ellpeck/TinyLifeWeb/articles/mod_basics.md

 If you have any questions, don't hesitate to [ask on the Discord](https://ellpeck.de/discord) or [start a discussion](https://github.com/Ellpeck/TinyLifeExampleMod/discussions) about it.

 ## Distributing mods
-To distribute your mod to other people, all you have to do is go into the `bin/Debug/net5.0` folder after building and copy your mod's `dll` and the `Content` directory.
-You can either send them to your friends directly or pack them into an archive first.
+To distribute your mod to other people, you can use the `Publish` script for [windows](https://github.com/Ellpeck/TinyLifeExampleMod/blob/main/Publish.bat) and [linux and mac](https://github.com/Ellpeck/TinyLifeExampleMod/blob/main/Publish.sh) which can also be found in the template repository.
+This script will automatically create a `zip` archive that you can share.
 If you want other players to try out your mod, you can also post it to [the community](https://itch.io/board/1032686/mods).

 ## Updating mods
 To change the version of Tiny Life that your mod is compiled against, simply go into [the project file](https://github.com/Ellpeck/TinyLifeExampleMod/blob/main/ExampleMod.csproj) and change the `TinyLifeApi` version.
 Note that some other dependencies might also have been updated, which needs to be [taken into account](https://github.com/Ellpeck/TinyLifeExampleMod#dependency-version-history).